ArnoStrouwen/MonteCarloIntegration.jl/README.md

 - Estimate for the integral
 - Standard deviation
 - χ^2 / (numiter - 1): should be less than 1
 otherwise integral estimate should not be trusted.
+- Final adapted map

 References:
 -----------